Indian cricket’s greatest captains: MS Dhoni – the legend who led his team to three ICC trophies

 Like how ‘The Wall’ is, in hindsight, not the greatest of nicknames for Rahul Dravid, one has to wonder the same about Captain Cool for Dhoni.
 Yes, indeed, he never flustered easily on a cricket field but to attribute his success to him being cool does not do justice to the cricketing brain that he has.

 Dhoni, from him early days, came across as a street-smart cricketer who read the game brilliantly and that translated into his captaincy effortlessly.
-Sure, there is an element of luck associated with his high-profile gambles paying off but behind all that was the word that became synonymous with his captaincy: process.
+Sure, there is an element of luck associated with his high-profile gambles paying off, but behind all that was the word that became synonymous with his captaincy: process.

 Over the years Dhoni became a hard man to read, as he started giving convoluted answers to the simplest of questions in press conferences (perhaps, knowingly).
 But in his early days of captain he was a bit more open to the public.
 In this 2008 interview with ESPNCricinfo (not long after he had overseen the World T20 campaign as well as the memorable CB Series triumph in Australia), he spoke about what was important to him as captain: